Security Chaos Engineering: Sustaining Resilience in Software and Systems

-In this pragmatic and comprehensive guide, authors Kelly Shortridge and Aaron Rinehart help you navigate the challenges of securing complex software systems.
+In this pragmatic and comprehensive guide, author Kelly Shortridge helps you navigate the challenges of securing complex software systems (including case studies collected by Aaron Rinehart).
 Using the principles and practices of security chaos engineering, they explore how you can cultivate resilience across the software delivery lifecycle.
 Attackers and systems will change, but by preparing for adverse events you can ensure it does not disrupt your ability to innovate, move quickly, and achieve your engineering and business goals.
 You will:

 - Learn how to design a modern security program aligned to business and engineering goals

-- Make informed decisions at each phase of software delivery to nurture resilience to attack
+- Make informed decisions at each phase of software delivery to nurture resilience and adaptive capacity

-- Understand the complex systems dynamics upon which security outcomes depend
+- Understand the complex systems dynamics upon which resilience outcomes depend

-- Navigate technical and organizational trade-offs that distort defensive decision making
+- Navigate technical and organizational trade-offs that distort decision making in systems

 - Peek behind the scenes of major enterprises that leverage security chaos engineering and learn from their practices